 USFWS: Not listed

-- Starlings live in small family groups of 3–12 members and are very noisy.
+These birds live in small family groups of 3 to 12 members and are very noisy.

-- Golden-breasted starlings nest in tree holes, often made and abandoned by woodpeckers.
+This species will nest in tree cavities often constructed and abandoned by woodpeckers.

 Ecology and Conservation